Jamestown-Yorktown Foundation, VA

 Outdoor Living-History Experiences

-Outdoors at a re-created Paspahegh town – based on archaeological findings at a site once inhabited by Paspahegh Indians, the Powhatan tribal group closest to Jamestown, and descriptions recorded by English colonists – historical interpreters show the Powhatan way of life – how to grow and prepare food, process animal hides, build dugout canoes, make tools and pottery, and weave plant fibers into cordage.
+Outdoors at a re-created Paspahegh town – based on archaeological findings nearby at a site once inhabited by Paspahegh Indians, the Powhatan tribal group closest to Jamestown, and descriptions recorded by English colonists – historical interpreters show the Powhatan way of life – how to grow and prepare food, process animal hides, build dugout canoes, make tools and pottery, and weave plant fibers into cordage.

-Inside the wooden palisade of the re-created fort, reflecting its military and commercial character in 1610-14, are wattle-and-daub structures with thatched roofs.
+Inside the wooden palisade of a re-created fort, reflecting its military and commercial character in 1610-14, are wattle-and-daub structures with thatched roofs.
 Cover your ears during daily demonstrations of matchlock musket firing, see a blacksmith at work in a forge, and take part with interpreters to cultivate crops, prepare meals and repair tools the 17th-century way.

 Visitors are welcome to touch and use many of the 17th-century reproduction items that are part of Jamestown Settlement’s living-history program.
-They may grind corn, climb into a dugout canoe, steer with a whipstaff or tiller, try on armor, take an inventory of supplies, play quoits and ninepins, and experience a variety of other activities that make the 17th century come alive.
+They may grind corn, climb into a dugout canoe, steer with a tiller, try on armor, take an inventory of supplies, play quoits and ninepins, and experience a variety of other activities that make the 17th century come alive.

 About Jamestown Settlement